bitfactory-software/developer-blog/docs/on_the_dark_side_of_type_erasure.md

 These features are intruding.

-So it is understanding, that "type erasure" is the new cool thing in regards to runtime dispatch.
+So it is understanding, that *type erasure* is the new cool thing in regards to runtime dispatch.

 This reaches so far, that new languages, like "rust" go full in on that concept, and dissmiss the idea of inherritance as a whole.

-The key messeage we get told is: Programming along classes utilizing the conventional v-table is old school and outdated.
+The key messeage we get told is: Programming along classes utilizing the conventional *v-table* is old school and outdated.
 (see "type erasure ["My existing project uses virtual functions.
 How should I migrate to “Proxy”?]: https://microsoft.github.io/proxy/docs/faq.html#how-migrate)

 And here ends the the usual story.